Government Engineering College, Sheikhpura: Admission

 Admission in the college for four years Bachelor of Technology course is made through UGEAC conducted by Bihar Combined Entrance Competitive Examination Board.
 To apply for UGEAC, appearing in JEE Main of that admission year is required along with other eligibility criteria.

 Departments

-College have four branches in Bachelor of Technology course with annual intake of 60 students in each branch.
+College had four branches till 2022 in Bachelor of Technology course with annual intake of 60 students in each branch.